What Is The Interest Rate For Buying A House?

 3. How comfortable are you with taking on risk?
 Locking in a rate means committing to that rate even if rates go down afterwards.
 If you’re comfortable with that risk, then locking in now could be a good choice.
 However, if you’re worried about rates falling further, it may be better to wait and see what happens.

-See also Bond Real Estate Reviews
+See also Acuity Real Estate Reviews

 Conclusion